phil303/react-touch/README.md

 # React-Touchable
-React-Touchable is still a WIP.
-When it's finished, it will contain a set of wrapper components that handle touch events in a more declarative way.
-Anything I've written below does work though.
+React-Touchable is a set of wrapper components that handle touch events in a more declarative way.
+This library is still a WIP but anything I've documented below works.
+There are no tests yet and the API is probably going to shift a lot in the comings days so use at your own risk.

 Here's a quick example of the API.

 ```javascript
 import { Holdable } from 'react-touchable';